Breast Cancer Treatment and Weight Changes

 It's typically due to a poor appetite or nausea, which can be a side effect of chemotherapy.

 What Are the Risks of Gaining or Losing Pounds?

-Weight gain can increase your risk for developing high blood pressure, heart disease, and diabetes.
-Being overweight also puts you at risk for developing other types of cancers.
-Research has also shown that being overweight can raise your risk of recurrence of breast cancer.
+Weight gain can raise your risk for getting high blood pressure, heart disease, and diabetes.
+Being overweight also puts you at risk for getting other types of cancers.
+Research has also shown that carrying around extra pounds can raise your risk of breast cancer recurring.

-Breast cancer patients are often encouraged to exercise.
-That's because it can reduce the side effects of nausea and fatigue.
-It can also boost your level of physical energy.
-One study found that exercise after chemotherapy might boost infection-fighting T cells.
+Physical activity can often help reduce the side effects of nausea and fatigue.
+It can also lift your energy levels.
+One study found that exercise after chemotherapy might boost infection-fighting T cells, too.

-Strength training is also recommended.
-It can help rebuild body mass and increase your strength.
-The loss of lean body mass associated with breast cancer tends to occur in the lower body.
-So emphasizing that area during strength training can be beneficial.
-You need to take care when doing heavy weight lifting on the upper body.
-That's because lymphedema -- arm swelling -- is a common concern during breast cancer treatment.
+Strength training can help rebuild body mass and increase your strength.
+You need to take care when working with weights on the upper body, though.
+That's because lymphedema -- arm swelling -- is a common concern after breast cancer treatment.